 We are one of almost 90 health and care organisations, led by the Royal College of Physicians, that have been calling for the bill to be amended to mandate independent assessments of current and future workforce numbers to be published regularly.

-Our ask – we encourage Peers to support amendment 170 to Clause 35 on the marshalled list of amendments tabled by Baroness Cumberlege, Lord Hunt of King’s Heath, Baroness Brinton and Lord Stevens of Birmingham when debated in committee which would mandate these assessments.
+Our ask – we encourage peers to support the amendment in the names of Baroness Cumberlege, Lord Stevens, Baroness Thornton and Baroness Walmsley which would mandate these assessments.

-Our Mental Health Network would like to see a requirement for the Secretary of State, NHS England and each ICS to state each year whether mental health spending is increasing as a share of overall funding, and by how much.
-They support amendments that would build on the Mental Health Investment Standard at a local level for ICBs, by adding an additional legislative lever over current efforts.
+The NHS Confederation, including our Mental Health Network, would like to see a requirement for the Secretary of State, NHS England and each ICS to state each year whether mental health spending is increasing as a share of overall funding, and by how much.
+We are pleased the Government has brought forward amendments that would build on the Mental Health Investment Standard at a local level for ICBs, by adding an additional legislative lever over current efforts.
 This would help to increase overall transparency on how local areas are funding mental health services.

-These amendments are also supported by the wider Mental Health Policy Group, of which the Mental Health Network is a member.
+These amendments are also supported by the wider Mental Health Policy Group, of which the NHS Confederation’s Mental Health Network is a member.

 Powers of direction (Clause 39)